Story Highlights• British withdrawal comes as U.S. adds more troops into Iraq

 In the coming months, the British military will consolidate its bases in the Basra area and in some cases hand them over to Iraqi authorities, Bush administration officials familiar with the British plan said.

 This will enable British troops to focus on training Iraqi police and troops, while Iraqi units take a greater role in patrolling Basra's streets.

 Opposition to the war has hurt Blair politically, with his ruling Labor Party losing seats in Parliament and in local elections in the past two years.
 The prime minister announced in September that he would leave office within a year.

 More than 130 British troops have been killed in Iraq.

 In January, when the United States announced plans to increase its contingent in Iraq by more than 20,000, British Foreign Secretary Margaret Beckett said London would not be following suit.

 Britain contributed about 46,000 soldiers, sailors and air force personnel to the U.S.-led invasion of Iraq in March 2003.
 More than half those troops were withdrawn within two months of the invasion, leaving the remaining contingent in Basra.

-News of the withdrawal comes three days after it was reported that Prince Harry would deploy with his unit to Iraq in April or May.
+Report of the withdrawal comes three days after reports that Prince Harry would deploy with his unit to Iraq in April or May.
 (Full story)

 CNN's Suzanne Malveaux contributed to this report.